 Keep your tools in impeccable shape.

-This will prepare you to unusual cleaning situation wherein the use of a specific tool will get the job done for you.
+This will prepare you for an unusual cleaning situation wherein the use of a specific tool will get the job done for you.

 Repetition makes for smoother moves.